From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Introduction

 \section{Introduction}

 Large Language Models (LLMs) are Machine Learning (ML) models designed for natural language processing~\cite{blank2023large}.
-Representative models such as ChatGPT~\cite{OpenAI_ChatGPT}, Llama~\cite{touvron2023llama}, GitHub Copilot~\cite{copilot}, and BERT~\cite{kenton2019bert} have gained extreme popularity and recognition in the last couple of years due to their ability to perform well across different tasks.
+Representative models such as ChatGPT~\cite{OpenAI_ChatGPT}, Llama~\cite{touvron2023llama} and GitHub Copilot~\cite{copilot} gained extreme popularity and recognition in the last couple of years due to their ability to perform well across different tasks.
+Throughout this paper, we use the term ``LLM'' to refer to large autoregressive Transformer language models that support prompt-driven, open-ended code generation and analysis.
+In contrast, we use Pre-trained Language Model (PLM) to refer to pre-trained (often smaller) encoder-only Transformer models (e.g., CodeBERT, GraphCodeBERT) that are typically fine-tuned for task-specific prediction or classification rather than open-ended generation.
+We treat these PLMs and other task-specific neural models as traditional ML baselines and include them only when they serve as comparison points for LLM-based approaches.

 Among other capabilities, LLMs effectively translate natural language into code, assist in code comprehension, and answer questions related to code~\cite{10.1145/3631802.3631806}.
 Many developers utilize these abilities to optimize coding processes, reducing development time and thereby improving productivity.
 According to GitHub statistics, GitHub Copilot is now responsible for generating approximately 46\% of code and boosts developers' coding speed by up to 55\%~\cite{copilotStatistics}.
 In addition to their coding skills, LLMs can be powerful tools for vulnerability detection and fixing, particularly when provided with detailed prompts and clear background information~\cite{le2024study, zhou2024large}.